freezpmark/freezpmark/README.md

 # 👋 Hello world!
- - I am Peter from Slovakia and I am interested in Artificial Intelligence and Python programming language.
-I love doing analysis to solve problems in the best possible way and helping people understand new concepts.
-I like to optimize code and improve its quality.
+ - I am Peter from Slovakia and I am passionate about AI and Python.
+Love doing analysis to solve problems in the best possible way and helping people understand new concepts.
+Perfectionistic in code quality, open to any challenge, willing to step out of comfort zone.
  - Earned Bachelor’s degree in Informatics (Slovak University of Technology - FIIT) and currently working remotely as Python Odoo Developer.

 <details>